 Rachel Proffitt, OTD, OTR/L, Assistant Professor, Department of Occupational Therapy

-This study will determine the most effective combination of positive feedback in Mystic Isle (a virtual reality program designed to support home exercise) and virtual coaching in improving adherence to a home exercise program for people with chronic stroke.
-This is a three-arm randomized pilot trial with a time-wise assessment of adherence and pre-post assessment of patient-centered outcomes (quality of life and occupational performance).
+This study determined the most effective combination of positive feedback in Mystic Isle (a virtual reality program designed to support home exercise) and virtual coaching in improving adherence to a home exercise program for people with chronic stroke.
+This was a three-arm randomized pilot trial with a time-wise assessment of adherence and pre-post assessment of patient-centered outcomes (quality of life and occupational performance).
 All participants and their caregivers participate in natural, in-home observations of game play and semi-structured interviews during the study to explore acceptability and feasibility of delivering the intervention in the home.
 One stakeholder with chronic stroke serves as an adviser for the research team throughout the process.
-The end-result of this study will be the creation of an optimized intervention to be studied in a larger, pilot randomized clinical trial: Mystic Isle: Stroke.
+The end-result of this study was the creation of an optimized intervention to be studied in a larger, pilot randomized clinical trial: Mystic Isle: Stroke.

 January, 2017: A Digital Storytelling Intervention for Bereaved Family Caregivers of Cancer Patients